Packing Your Items For The Journey

 Drawers and cabinets should be emptied to prevent furniture damage due to stress of extra weight.
 Furniture should be well wrapped and protected by blankets and cardboard.

-The following valuable items should be carried by you personally: money, jewelry, credit cards, important documents, cell phones, tablets, laptops, game consoles, cameras and any other items of this nature.
+The following valuable items should be carried by you personally: medication, money, jewelry, credit cards, important documents, cell phones, tablets, laptops, game consoles, cameras and any other items of this nature.
 Federal Law states that a moving company cannot be held responsible for any loss of such items.

-Do Not Pack - heavy
+Do Not Pack - Heavy

 Boxes should not be too heavy for one man to maneuver.
 Pack heavy articles such as books and records in smaller boxes.
 Use large boxes for lighter items like linens, clothing, etc.